Genivia/ugrep/README.md

 - Press TAB to chdir one level down into the directory of the file listed or viewed at the top of the screen.
 If no directory exists, the file itself is selected to search.
 Press Shift-TAB to go back up one level.
-- Press CTRL-T to toggle colors on and off.
+- Press CTRL-] to toggle colors on and off.
 Normally ugrep in query mode uses colors and other markup to highlight results.
 When colors are turned off, selected results are also not colored in the output produced by ugrep when ugrep exits.
 When colors are turned on (the default), selected results are